 This is a strategy to spike up the interest of customers who are dormant or likely to have churned.
 By providing personalized product recommendations, you can attempt to regenerate interest in a dormant customer.

 9. Offer 1:1 product recommendations that take your inventory into account

 There are cases where certain products remain in the inventory for too long.
 For numerous brands, inventory is the heaviest expense item that leads to the most financial woes.

 You will have greater control over how you want to ensure that they can catch the customers’ attention.
 You can offer customers exactly what they desire from a wider assortment of products- at more affordable prices.
-This can be achieved by offering these products at discounted prices or sold on sale to manage inventory costs more efficiently.
+Achieve this by offering products at discounted prices or conducting sales to manage inventory costs more efficiently.

-In such a scenario, with the understanding of your brand’s situation and the customer’s interests, you will offer your customers relevant products that stand a better chance of leaving the inventory.
+In such a scenario, with an understanding of your brand’s situation and the customer’s interests, you will offer your customers relevant products that stand a better chance of leaving the inventory.

 There are a number of key metrics that you need to track to identify the effectiveness of your omnichannel personalization strategy.
 Here are the key metrics that would get impacted: